-When Young Scholars left, “no one was prepared,” said Stevens-Whiteside.
+When Scholar Academies left, “no one was prepared,” said Stevens-Whiteside.
 “When the children came back to school, they had no one to fall back on, no familiar faces.
 We had a lot of turmoil.”
 (The staff members who had worked for the charter company were invited to stay at Kenderton, but few opted to return when the school reopened under district control.)

 Stevens-Whiteside is back at Kenderton as a long-term substitute: science last year, math this year.
 She can put a date on when things began to change: Nov.
 1, 2016, when R. Victoria Pressley came to the school.